lab1092/blender-manual_ja/manual/interface/window_system/console_window.rst

    Starting Blender from a Linux console window and subsequent messages.

-The Blender :guilabel:`Console Window` in Linux will generally only be visible on the Desktop if Blender is started from a Linux Terminal/\ :guilabel:`Console Window` as Blender uses the :guilabel:`Console Window` it is started from to display Console output.
+The Blender *Console Window* in Linux will generally only be visible on the Desktop if Blender is started from a Linux Terminal/\ *Console Window* as Blender uses the *Console Window* it is started from to display Console output.

 Depending on your Desktop Environment setup, a Blender icon may appear on your desktop or an entry for Blender added to your menu after you install Blender.
-When you start Blender using a Desktop icon or menu entry rather than a Terminal window, the Blender :guilabel:`Console Window` text will most likely be hidden on the Terminal that your `XWindows <http://en.wikipedia.org/wiki/Xwindows>`__ server was started from.
+When you start Blender using a Desktop icon or menu entry rather than a Terminal window, the Blender *Console Window* text will most likely be hidden on the Terminal that your `XWindows <http://en.wikipedia.org/wiki/Xwindows>`__ server was started from.

-This screenshot shows Blender started from a Linux Terminal/\ :guilabel:`Console Window` and the resulting console text being printed to it.
+This screenshot shows Blender started from a Linux Terminal/\ *Console Window* and the resulting console text being printed to it.
 This example shows that when Blender was started it was unable to access a library related to the Pulseaudio sound server.
 When Blender closed, it saved the recovery file to */tmp/quit.blend*.